 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are presented as current assets, except for those expected to be realised later than 12 months after the reporting date which are presented as non-current assets.
-Loans and receivables are presented as "trade and other receivables" (Note 13) and "cash and cash equivalents" (Note 12) on the statements of financial position.
+Loans and receivables are presented as "trade and other receivables" (Note 12) and "cash and cash equivalents" (Note 11) on the balance sheets.